Azure/batch-shipyard/docs/99-current-limitations.md

 pool is completely comprised of dedicated nodes.
 For pools with any low-priority nodes then images will be updated individually on each node via SSH, thus requiring an SSH user to be active and allocated on the nodes.
+* GlusterFS on compute can only be used on pure dedicated Batch pools.
+Allocation will fail if such a shared data volume is specified on a pool with low priority nodes or if a resize to include low priority nodes is attempted with a GlusterFS on compute shared data volume.